rjray/notebook/writing/clojure-tsp.md

 Using a variety of debugging approaches, both interjected `(prn ...)` statements and the [CIDER](https://cider.mx/) step-wise debugger, I walked through the code time and time again.
-After I-don't-know-how-many iterations, something hit me: the code was producing one candidate path (starting at vertex 1) and totalling the distance over it.
-This is because the search was being anchored at vertex 1.
-What if the correct solution *doesn't* start at 1?
+After I-don't-know-how-many iterations, something hit me: the code was producing the *n-1* candidate paths (starting at vertex 1) and picking the shortest of them (without adding a link back to the starting vertex).
+But what if the correct solution *doesn't* start at 1?

 ### The problem

-See, the original application of Bellman-Ford to this connected the path back to vertex 1 at the end.
+The original application of Bellman-Ford to this connected the path back to vertex 1 at the end.
 This is because for the TSP problem we are looking for a closed loop, we end where we started.
 This works, because the final answer works for any rotation of the vertices as long as the order is maintained.
 In other words, `(1 2 3 4)` and and `(3 4 1 2)` would yield the same cost (once the closing link is added).
 To illustrate, take the two examples and append the